LarsDenBakker/web-test-runner/README.md

 ### Writing tests

-WTR exports just a `test` function which defined a test.
-Setting up test suites, before/after each etc. is still in the works.
+WTR exports just a `test` function which defines a test.
+Setting up test suites, before/after each, etc. is still in the works.

 ```js
 import { test } from "web-test-runner";